 Major Sources of Noise Pollution:

-Road traffic noise is one of the most widespread and growing environmental problems.
+i.
+Road traffic: Road traffic noise is one of the most widespread and growing environmental problems. ii.

 Harmful Effects of Noise Pollution: